dougeby/IntuneDocs/InTuneDocs/DeployUse/intune-on-premises-exchange-connector.md

         4. Choose **OK**.

-5. Provide  **User (Domain\user)** and **Password** credentials that are necessary to connect to your Exchange server.
+5. In the **User (Domain\user)** and **Password** fields, enter the credentials that are necessary to connect to your Exchange server.

 6. Provide the necessary administrative credentials to send notifications to a user’s Exchange Server mailbox.
-These notifications are configurable via Conditional Access policies using Intune.
+You can configure these notifications with Conditional Access policies in Intune.

     Ensure that the Autodiscover service and Exchange Web Services are configured on the Exchange Client Access Server.
 For more information, see [Client Access server](https://technet.microsoft.com/library/dd298114.aspx).